arunkalher/DSA-Repo/Sorting/heap_sort/readme.md

 }

 ```
+## Complexity Analysis of Heap Sort
+## Time Complexity: O(N log N)
+## Auxiliary Space: O(log n), due to the recursive call stack.
+However, auxiliary space can be O(1) for iterative implementation.

 ## Important points about Heap Sort:
 #### Heap sort is an in-place algorithm.

 ## Advantages of Heap Sort:
-### Efficient Time Complexity: Heap Sort has a time complexity of O(n log n) in all cases.
+### Efficient Time Complexity:
+#### Heap Sort has a time complexity of O(n log n) in all cases.
 This makes it efficient for sorting large datasets.
 The log n factor comes from the height of the binary heap, and it ensures that the algorithm maintains good performance even with a large number of elements.
-### Memory Usage – Memory usage can be minimal (by writing an iterative heapify() instead of a recursive one).
-So apart from what is necessary to hold the initial list of items to be sorted, it needs no additional memory space to work
+### Memory Usage –
+#### Memory usage can be minimal (by writing an iterative heapify() instead of a recursive one).
-### Simplicity –  It is simpler to understand than other equally efficient sorting algorithms because it does not use advanced computer science concepts such as recursion.
+### Simplicity –
+####It is simpler to understand than other equally efficient sorting algorithms because it does not use advanced computer science concepts such as recursion.
 ## Disadvantages of Heap Sort:
+### Costly:
-### Costly: Heap sort is costly as the constants are higher compared to merge sort even if the time complexity is O(n Log n) for both.
+#### Heap sort is costly as the constants are higher compared to merge sort even if the time complexity is O(n Log n) for both.
+### Unstable:
-### Unstable: Heap sort is unstable.
+#### Heap sort is unstable.
 It might rearrange the relative order.
+### Efficient:
-### Efficient: Heap Sort is not very efficient when working with highly complex data.
+#### Heap Sort is not very efficient when working with highly complex data.